cypress-io/cypress-documentation/source/guides/dashboard/organizations.md

 ### Convert to professional org

-If you’ve already set up your projects, users, and billing on your personal organization, you can convert it to a professional organization via the Organization's settings page.
+If you’ve already set up your projects, users, and billing on your personal organization, you can convert it to a professional organization via the **Organization settings** page.

 {% imgTag /img/dashboard/convert-to-professional-org-button.jpg "Convert org for billing" %}